jaredgrxss/Mockfish/README.md

 - [Perft Test](https://www.chessprogramming.org/Perft_Results):
     - This is the most basic of testing used to test your engine against millions of pre-calculated positions.
 Without this testing phase passing, your engine cannot be assured to work at even a basic level.
 I implemented a perft suite that can be used to test various positions to depths of your choosing to ensure any changes made to the move generator still pass a variety of different positions.
         - ***Elo (N/A) / Elo Gain (N/a)***

+- Static Piece Material Score
+    - This is the technique of assigning each piece.
+In practice this is quite bad, as when you load up the engine to play, it will simply move pieces around quite unintelligently.
+There's really little to give it
+        - *** Elo (50) / Elo Gain (+50) ***

+- Static Positional Score
+    - This assigns a certain weight to every position for every different piece type (for instance, kings typically do better towards the edge of the board).
+This improved performance, but not by much...
+        - *** Elo (100) / Elo Gain (+50)***